great-expectations/great_expectations/docs/reference/core_concepts/partitioning.rst

 The WildcardDataReference is how Great Expecations Data Connectors deal with that problem, making it easy to search external stores and understand data.

 Under the hood, when processing a batch request, the Data Connector may find multiple matching partitions.
-The DataConnector will generally simply return a list of all matching PartitionDefinition objects.
+The DataConnector will generally simply return a list of all matching BatchIdentifiers objects.